jobmetric/laravel-category/CONTRIBUTING.md

 6. **Commit your changes**: Once you are satisfied with your changes, commit them with clear and concise commit messages that explain the purpose of the changes.

-7. **Pull Request**: Push your changes to your forked repository and create a Pull Request (PR) to the `main` branch of the original Category repository.
+7. **Pull Request**: Push your changes to your forked repository and create a Pull Request (PR) to the `main` branch of the original Taxonomy repository.
 Provide a detailed description of the changes you made, the problem you solved, and any other relevant information.

 8. **Code Review**: The project maintainers will review your Pull Request.
 Be prepared to make changes or address any feedback you receive during the review process.